captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-I get to be in a Broadway show, and I get to see you on the …
+I get to be in a Broadway show, and I get to see you on the…

 ---